intel/unet/README.md

 Worker 3:	numactl -p 1 python train_dist.py --job_name="worker" --task_index=3
 ```

-4. While these commands are running, ansible registers their outputs (global step, training loss, dice score, etc.) and saves that to `training.log`.
+5. While these commands are running, ansible registers their outputs (global step, training loss, dice score, etc.) and saves that to `training.log`.

-Note that a natural consequence of synchronizing updates across several workers is a proportional decrease in the number of weight updates per epoch and slower convergence.
-To combat this slowdown and reduce the training time in multi-node execution, we default to a large initial learning rate which decays as the model trains.
+To view training progress, as well as sets of images, predictions, and ground truth masks, direct your chrome browser to `http://your_parameter_servers_address:6006/`.
+After a few moments, the webpage will populate and a series of training visualizations will become available.
+Explore the Scalars, Images, Graphs, Distributions, and Histograms tabs for detailed visualizations of training progress.

-In addition to the manually overridable settings in Single-Node execution, we provide the following variables for switching on/off and modulating learning rate decay in Multi-Node execution:
+If you have not yet created an ssh tunnel between your local machine and PS, you may not be able to connect to the PS's tensorboard.
+Run the following command on your local machine, replacing `lancelot` with your cluster's name:

 ```
---const_learningrate # Bool, Pass this flag alone if a constant learningrate is desired (default: False) --decay_steps # Int, Steps taken to decay learningrate by lr_fraction% (default: 150) --lr_fraction # Float, learningrate's fraction of its original value after decay_steps global steps (default: 0.25)
+ssh -f lancelot -L 6006:localhost:6006 -N
 ```